"Kooky Kitchen Collectibles brighten countertops"

 His luck turned around with the publication of his books and subsequent media appearances.
 Martha Stewart even sent him a thank you letter from prison after receiving copies!

-He is presently writing a humorous, off-beat novel with a tenuous toe-hold on reality, Waiting for the Real World to Catch Up! that includes a unique game on the back and other fun things for readers.
-The book has been written, workshopped, revised and edited over a five year period.
-The first published edition of the work will soon be available as an eBook for the Kindle, Nook, iPad, and others, with over 150 pictures and images, about 20 song and video clips on YouTube, a complete printable game, three product tie-ins on eBay, and other surprises.
+He has completed work on a humorous, off-beat novel with a tenuous toe-hold on reality, Waiting for the Real World to Catch Up! that includes a host of fun things for readers.
+The book was written, workshopped, revised and edited over a five year period.
+The eBook version of the work is now available for the Kindle, Nook, iPad, and more, and includes over 150 pictures, 47 song and video clips on YouTube, a complete printable game, three product tie-ins on eBay, and other surprises.
+Get it while supplies last at only $2.99!